 The spirits have no problem accepting that dogs are incestuous.
 Therefor the spirits will see no reason to punish the couple.
 Problem solved.

-Turtles at Temple of Literature, Hanoi
+Turtles at the Temple of Literature in Hanoi

 The Temple of Literature called Văn Miếu in Vietnamese.
 It is a Confucius Temple.
 This temple has a special feature; 82 turtles steles with engravings with praises of ancient monarchs and reasons why royal exams are vital.